-Funds with Deficiencies: From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or SPMIFA requires the NSU Foundation to retain as a fund of perpetual duration.
-In accordance with GAAP, there were four endowments of this nature with total underwater amounts of \$8,271 at December 31, 2017.
-The amount is not material to the financial statements.
-Of those four endowment funds, three were brought into the pooled endowment fund during the fourth quarter of the year and therefore suffered market variation for a short period.
-The fourth fund has a matching cash account that is greater than the amount the fund is underwater.
-The Foundation does not anticipate any 2018 spending from any of these funds.
+Funds with Deficiencies: From time to time, the fair value of assets associated with individual donorrestricted endowment funds may fall below the level that the donor or SPMIFA requires the NSU Foundation to retain as a fund of perpetual duration.
+In accordance with GAAP, there were sixty-seven endowments of this nature with total underwater amount of \$377,417 at December 31, 2018, primarily due to the year-end market value.
+By the end of the first quarter 2019, there were eleven accounts underwater with total underwater balances of \$36,679.
+The organization anticipates some 2019 spending from the funds.